karatelabs/karate/README.md

 # enable ssl and force the algorithm to TLSv1.2
 * configure ssl = 'TLSv1.2'

+# enable http client to use HTTP/2 (Apache Async only)
+* configure httpVersion = 'http2'

 # time-out if the response is not received within 10 seconds (after the connection is established)
 * configure readTimeout = 10000